 - Peppermint - Relives my tension and soothes my tension headaches.
 Makes me want to breathe more deeply.
 Often reminds me to open the window to get a breath of fresh air.
 Oh right, a fresh breeze helps, and I can still access a breeze!

 - Spearmint - Contributes to feeling calm while simultaneously lifting my spirits and helping me feel that I am in the right place, right now, and receiving exactly what I need.
-Yes, even when stuck in traffic.
+Even when stuck in traffic.
 Even when running late and missing appointments.
 Spearmint is remarkably adaptable, and with her, I'm more adaptable too.

 - Rosemary - Connects me to a sense of peace within.
 Can unlock memories and important connections to loved ones and loved ancestors.
 I figure, if I'm stuck in a place, I might as well rely on the imaginations of all my people and all my former selves to help me feel less trapped!
 Together we imagine better than I can on my own.

-Burdock - An energetic ingredient in this balm (if this is too woo woo for you, no worries, just skip this part for now).
+- Burdock - An energetic ingredient in this balm (if this is too woo woo for you, no worries, just skip this part for now).
 Supports me in shifting my energy by releasing frustration and anger instead of ignoring these feelings and trying to hide them, which tends to result in dwelling on them and getting bogged down by frustration and anger.
 If you use the balm, and then say out loud, or yell, "Wow does this traffic SUCK!!!!" and then you feel a bit lighter, even catch yourself relaxing or laughing, that may be you leaning on your forgotten or new relationship with burdock.
-I use the burdock root--not the flowers--for this, because I, personally, am exceptionally stubborn and struggle with letting go of anger, and I feel I need to lean on the most stubborn part of this plant for help.
+I use the burdock root for this, because I, personally, am exceptionally stubborn and struggle with letting go of anger, and I feel I need to lean on the most stubborn part of this plant for help.
 If you've ever tried to dig a large burdock root up--and had to get the help of a strong friend to finish the task--you know what I mean. :-)